Debasmita012/National-land-governance/README.md

 - Affected geography
 - Positive impacts
 - Negative impacts
-- Confidence score
+- Confidence information
 - Risks and limitations
 - Alternatives
 - Citations

-The system validates evidence sources before creating an evidence package.

-The resulting relationship is:
+The evidence flow is:

-Dataset
+DATASET
 ↓
-Research Evidence
+RESEARCH EVIDENCE
 ↓
-Analysis
+AI ANALYSIS
 ↓
-Recommendation
+RECOMMENDATION
 ↓
-Policy

-8. EVIDENCE PROVENANCE
+EVIDENCE CARD
+↓
+POLICY OPTION

+This makes the reasoning behind recommendations easier to trace.

+---

+### 8. Evidence Provenance

-The platform provides evidence provenance and traceability.
+The platform tracks relationships between evidence and its sources.

-It supports:

-- Evidence links
-- Source traceability
-- Verification
-- Provenance records
-- Hash-chain style provenance tracking
-- Evidence-source validation
+The provenance flow is:

+DATASET
+↓
+RESEARCH
+↓
+ANALYSIS
+↓
+EVIDENCE CARD
+↓
+POLICY RECOMMENDATION

 This helps answer:

 "Where did this recommendation come from?"

-The platform is designed so that recommendations can be connected back to their supporting datasets and research evidence.

-9. POLICY SANDBOX
+---

+### 9. Policy Sandbox

-The Policy Sandbox allows users to modify policy parameters and observe simulated impacts.
+The Policy Sandbox allows users to explore "what-if" scenarios.

-Example policy parameters include:
+Users can change parameters such as:

 - Conversion tax
 - Green buffer
 - Agricultural subsidy
 - Tribunal resolution time

-The sandbox can produce indicators such as:
+The system then produces pilot scenario indicators such as:

 - Sprawl reduction
 - Displacement risk